Grounds for Divorce in New York

 For any divorce action filed after October 12, 2010, grounds may be true no fault under section DRL 170(7).
 This provision allows a divorce to be granted without a finding that either spouse is at fault.
 Instead, the party seeking the divorce must simply allege that the marriage has irretrievably broken down for six months or more.
 However, the court may not grant the divorce under no fault until all other ancillary issues are resolved.

-As of July 2011, the courts are split in interpreting this statute.
+The courts were initially split in interpreting this statute.
 In Strack v.
 Strack, the Supreme Court of Essex County held that a jury trial under DRL 173 is still permitted to contest these grounds, reasoning that DRL 173 was not amended when Domestic Relations Law 170(7) was adopted.
 However, in A.C. v.
 D.R.C., the Supreme Court of Nassau County reached a contrary conclusion, holding that it was the legislative intent to remove any defense to a divorce brought under this section.
 However, the court is not authorized to grant a motion for summary judgment on grounds even under no fault, since the statute precludes the court granting the divorce until all other issues are resolved.

 The article "Grounds for Divorce in New York" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
 Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.